peter/awesome-type-check/README.md

 isValid(isEven, 3) // => false
 ```

-Here is an example of using `Validate` to create the same type:
+Here is an example of using the `Validate` function to create the same type:

 ```javascript
 const {typeErrors, isValid, TypeError, Validate} = require('awesome-type-check')